 Make sure to enable all the caches available to Magento 2.
 You can check and do this straight from the admin panel at: System->Cache Management->Select all-> Enable-> Submit

 This is a must-do if you want to get a huge boost regarding Magento 2 performance.
 It’s so basic it shouldn’t even be mentioned.
 Just enable them.

 6. Switch to production mode

-As it’s name suggest, production mode is for… production.
-For a live store, that is expected to sell products.
+As its name suggests, production mode is for… production.
+For a live store that is expected to sell products.